pyrocko/grond/docs/source/documentation/index.rst

 **GF's for regional and local seismic waveform data:**

 Regional analyses may require smaller and individual medium GF stores.
-Suitable are GF stores built with the QSEIS method ``qseis``.
+Suitable are GF stores built with the method ``qseis``.

-**GF's for near-field static displacements (e.g. InSAR, GNSSS):**
+**GF's for near-field static displacements (e.g. InSAR, GNSS):**

 Near-field static displacements require GF stores with high spatial sampling and mostly only little temporal sampling.
 With the PSGRN/PSCMP GF method you can build for any given local 1d-layered velocity model your own GF store ``psgrn``.